 Upcoming Events and Activities at the Parade Path

 Please come any day for a self guided walk.
-The plants are labeled.
 Please help maintain the garden by removing dandelions or other obvious weeds from the beds and gravel paths.
 Volunteer work sessions are held throughout the year for stone wall repair work plus weeding, mulching and planting spring and fall annuals and new herbs and bulbs.
 Please call or email to discuss good dates when you could join us.
 You will need to bring work gloves and your choice of tool or leaf bag for weeds, depending on your choice of activity.